Editorial photograph of an enterprise data integration review against the SAP digital core

 What to do next

-1. Inventory all third party integrations.
-Map every API consumer, the integration pattern, and the access control choke point.
+1. Inventory every third party integration.
+Map each API consumer, the integration pattern, and the access control choke point.

 3. Validate the audit posture.
 Run the RFC trace, the Cloud Connector log, and the document creation source field.

-4. Evaluate the digital access transition.
-Compare the cost framework against the current named user exposure.
+4. Evaluate the Digital Access transition.
+Compare cost against the current named user exposure.

-5. Negotiate the digital access conversion package.
-SAP offers a conversion discount that is typically materially below the publisher's first quote.
+5. Negotiate the conversion package per document type.
+SAP offers a conversion discount that is typically materially below the publisher first quote.

 6. Implement the customer maintained audit log.
-Provides independent evidence in any audit conversation.
+Independent evidence in any audit conversation.

 7. Engage independent buyer side support.
 Contact our SAP advisory practice for the indirect access scoping.